mhegzy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
 Write a script that will play the StarWars IV episode in the terminal.
 Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.
+Create a script that creates a directory called my_dir with permissions 751 in the working directory.